A Idioms

 at sea (about something)

-- to be confused, to be lost
+- to be confused about something, to be lost

 at sixes and sevens